Dear reader of ADxS.org, please excuse the disruption.

 2.1.1.2.
 Upregulation

 Upregulation is the same adaptation mechanism at work that attempts to compensate for long-term fluctuations in neurotransmitter or hormone levels.
-While downregulation is an adaptation to excessively high neurotransmitter/hormone levels, upregulation is the result of excessively low neurotransmitter/hormone levels.
+While downregulation is an adaptation to neurotransmitter/hormone levels that are too high, upregulation is the consequences of neurotransmitter/hormone levels that are too low.
 The receptor systems react to long-term low levels by increasing the number of receptors or sensitizing the receptors.

 2.1.2.
 Non-specific, permanently increased excitability of nerve cells (basic principle)